 - Some airports now have spas, nail salons, gyms, arcades, sleep pods, shopping, and gourmet dining to keep you entertained.
 Let’s hope you’re at one of those airports.

 - Buy travel insurance for compensation for delays, cancellations, and lost bags.
 Without exaggeration, this is the most important tip on this list.

 Consider the Train

-After factoring in travel and wait times at the airport, maybe Amtrak is the best option for your trip?
+After factoring in travel and wait times at the airport, maybe the train is the best option for your trip?
 Plus, Amtrak allows two free bags and room to walk around during your journey.
 Popular routes sell out, so buy tickets in advance.

 - If you must drive, avoid travel on Wednesday or Sunday, and stay off the road between 3:00 pm and 5:00 pm on Thanksgiving.
 Leave early in the morning or at night.

-Taking Fido with you for the celebration?
-Each airline has its own rules for flying with a pet, but keep in mind that only a certain number of pets are allowed on each flight, and the airline has the right to refuse your furry friend.
+Are you taking Fido with you for the celebration?
+Each airline has its own rules for flying with a pet in the passenger cabin, but keep in mind that only a certain number of pets are allowed on each flight, and the airline has the right to refuse your furry friend.

 Do you need help with your holiday travel plans?
 Contact me here to schedule a free 30-minute trip consultation.